XYudong/QCI19_ECG/README.md

 Fine-tuning VGG16 and Inception-Resnet V2 to classify ECG signals in two different classes, basically normal and abnormal.

 ## Data
-1. 100 original TRAIN data, 100 original TEST data.
+1. 100 original TRAIN data, and 100 original TEST data.
 Here is some samples from TRAIN set:
 ![ECG samples](pics/signal.png)
 2. Split TRAIN into 90 *train* set and 10 *val*(validation) set;
 3. Augment *train* and *val* sets: